riledigital/riledigital/README.md

 # About Ri

 Richard “Ri” Le (pronounced ARE-ee lay) is a Web developer, creative technologist, and urbanist who uses engineering, design, and informed research to shape digital and physical environments that inspire education, problem-solving, and meaningful change.
-Ri is currently an Engineering Apprentice at the design studio Upstatement.
+Ri is currently a Developer at the design studio Bluecadet.
+Ri was formerly an Engineering Apprentice at the design studio Upstatement.

 ## Updates